 by Edsall, John T.

-1949.
+1985.
 First edition.
 Edsall, John T. (1902-2002).
-Characterization of certain protein molecules found in blood.
-Offprint from Record of Chemical Progress, fall issue (1949).
-179-193, pp. 230 x 154 mm.
-Original printed wrappers.
-From the library of Nobel Laureate Max Perutz (1914-2002), with his ownership stamp on the front wrapper.
+Carbon dioxide transport in blood: Equilibrium between red cells and plasma.
+The work of D. D. Van Slyke and L. J. Henderson, 1920-1928.
+Offprint from History and Philosophy of the Life Sciences 7 (1985).
+105-120pp.
+241 x 170 mm.
+Without wrappers as issued.
+With Edsall's presentation inscription to Nobel Laureate Max Perutz (1914-2002) on the front wrapper: "To Max with regards from John."
 First Edition, offprint issue.
-A discussion of four proteins derived from blood: serum albumin, gamma-globulin, fibrinogen and hemoglobin.
-Edsall, professor of chemistry at Harvard Medical School, was one of the early investigators of proteins.
-This paper is from the library of Edsall's friend Max Perutz, who shared the 1962 Nobel Prize in chemistry with John Kendrew for for their studies of the structures of hemoglobin and globular proteins.
-(Inventory #: 40709)
+A discussion of the researches of biochemists Donald D. Van Slyke (1883-1971) and Lawrence J. Henderson (1878-1942) on the mechanisms of blood gas transport.
+Edsall, professor of chemistry at Harvard Medical School, was one of the early investigators of proteins; he presented this copy of his paper to his friend Max Perutz, who shared the 1962 Nobel Prize in chemistry with John Kendrew for for their studies of the structures of hemoglobin and globular proteins. .
+(Inventory #: 40707)